 Title of Program: Holiday Herbs and Spices

-Thanksgiving and Christmas are synonymous with herbs and spices – there are so many wonderful sights and smells as well as savory and sweet dishes and drinks.
+Attendees will learn that Thanksgiving and Christmas are synonymous with herbs and spices – there are so many wonderful sights and smells as well as savory and sweet dishes and drinks.
 This presentation covers 7 herbs and 7 spices that are commonly used during the holidays.
-The audience will be inspired to use each plant to provide fragrance and decorations for the home and flavor and garnish for dishes and beverages.
+Attendees will be inspired to use each plant to provide fragrance and decorations for the home and flavor and garnish for dishes and beverages.
 Samples of the herbs and spices will be passed around for the audience to touch and smell.
-A handout will be provided.

 Length and format: one hour including time for questions (45 minutes talk plus 15 minutes questions).
 This is a PowerPoint presentation and samples of the herbs and spices will be passed around.